A traumatic brain injury (TBI) is caused by a blow or jolt to the head or a penetrating head injury that disrupts the

 Loss of balance or unsteady walking;

 If you think you or someone you know has a TBI, contact your health care provider.
-Your health care provider can refer you to a neurologist, neuropsychologist, neurosurgeon, or specialist in rehabilitation (such as a speech pathologist).
-Getting help soon after the injury by trained specialists may speed recovery.
+Your health care provider can refer you to a neurologist, neuropsychologist, or neurosurgeon.
+Getting help soon after the injury by trained people may speed recovery.

 What are the long-term outcomes of TBI?